Swaziland Institute of Accountants

 In addition to being a Member of IFAC, EIA is a member of the Pan African Federation of Accountants.

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.

 SMO 1: Quality Assurance

-To fulfill its regulatory responsibility of establishing a mandatory quality assurance (QA) review system, the SIA has worked in collaboration with the Association Certified Chartered Accountants (ACCA) to conduct QA reviews.
+To fulfill its regulatory responsibility of establishing a mandatory quality assurance (QA) review system, the eSwatini Institute of Accountants (EIA) has worked in collaboration with external QA review providers due to limited internal capacity.

-To support members’ implementation of the standards and understanding and the practice monitoring review, SIA provides training on the relevant standards and technical resources, such as a pre-review questionnaire and checklist.
-After the review is performed SIA also follow-ups with members on the results of the review and in cases where there are deficiencies, the institute requires members to submit an action plan to address the identified deficiencies.
+To support members’ implementation of the standards and understanding of the inspections, EIA provides training on the relevant standards and technical resources, such as a pre-review questionnaire and checklist.
+After the review is performed EIA also follow-ups with members on the results of the review and in cases where there are deficiencies, the institute requires members to submit an action plan to address the identified deficiencies.